tadaspetra/agora/call_summary/GUIDE.md

 }
 ```

+Put this file in a new folder: `lib/protobuf/file.proto`.
 This is the input file for the generator to create our `Message` object.

-In order to use protobuf you need to install the protobuf compiler to your computer.
-You can find the [download for it here](https://protobuf.dev/downloads/), or if you are using a Mac, you can install it using `brew install protobuf`.
+To use protobuf, you must install the protobuf compiler on your computer.
+It's available via package managers for Mac (`brew install protobuf`) and Linux (`apt install -y protobuf-compiler`).
+For Windows or if you need a specific version, check the [Prottobuf downloads page](https://protobuf.dev/downloads/).

-You must also install the `protobuf` dart package within your project.
-You can do that using `flutter pub add protobuf`.
+You must also install the `protobuf` dart package within your project using `flutter pub add protobuf`.

 Now run the following command in your terminal.
-You should see four files generated in the same `lib/protobuf` folder.
+Four files should be generated in the same `lib/protobuf` folder.

 ```
 protoc --proto_path= --dart_out=. lib/protobuf/file.proto
 ```

-Now, we can use the new `Message` object to retrieve our transcription in English.
+Now that the protobuf is set up, we can use the new `Message` object to retrieve our transcription in English.
 This object contains a `words` array with the transcribed sentences.
 Using the `isFinal` variable, we trigger a print statement whenever the sentence finishes.

 ```dart
 onStreamMessage: (RtcConnection connection, int uid, int streamId,